Taiiwo/College/documents/Unit 3/A2/Unit 3 - Task 1.md

 ----------------------
 ##Features
 ### Description
-The system allows you to
+The system allows you to make decicions based on your staff's behavior.
+It creates graphs and charts, as well as real time information.
 ### Data Type
 The executive support system uses, gathers and analyses and summarises the key internal and external information used in the business.
 ### Who is it Used by
 Executive support systems are designed to help senior management make strategic decisions.